-Compared to other 16″ pedal bikes, the Priority Start is an amazing deal for its price.
+Compared to other 16 inch girls bikes and boys bikes, the Priority Start is an amazing deal for its price.
 The overall quality, lightweight build, and unique belt drive make it a true standout among the crowd.

 woom 3: Compared to the more expensive woom 16 inch bike , the Priority is very similar in geometry and performance, but the Start’s overall quality is slightly less than the woom… while still being much better than most kids’ bikes found in local bike shops.

 The Early Rider Belter is the only other 16″ bike with a belt drive.
 The Belter is an amazing bike with top-notch components from top to bottom.
 Better for more adventurous riders, it also has a much more aggressive body position.

 Priority Start 16 Comparison